Frequently Asked Questions

 What’s the difference between a supplement and a prescription nootropic?

-Prescription nootropics are regulated drugs used to treat medical conditions like ADHD, narcolepsy, or Alzheimer’s.
-Supplements — including things like bacopa monnieri, alpha-GPC, and L-tyrosine — are often used off-label for potential cognitive benefits, but are less rigorously studied and regulated.
+Prescription nootropics are regulated medications used to treat conditions like ADHD, narcolepsy, or Alzheimer’s disease.
+Supplements, such as bacopa monnieri, alpha-GPC, or L-tyrosine, are typically marketed for general wellness or “brain support” and are often used off label for cognitive goals.
+They tend to be less rigorously studied and less tightly regulated than prescription drugs.

 Are nootropics addictive?